Skip to main content

 Intermedia, Video Art, Performative Video

-forest! documents, a stereoscopic 3D video installation in-progress, places the viewer in a forest of pixels; it is in process, towards an upcoming exhibition in 2025, with a recent publication on this body of work in Journal of Transcultural Studies, March 2021.
+forest documents, a stereoscopic 3D video installation in-progress, places the viewer in a forest of pixels; it is in preview now, towards an upcoming exhibition in 2025, with a recent publication on this body of work in Journal of Transcultural Studies, March 2021.

-A large format video art commission, Aerial, an artistic experiment with IMAX technologies, commissioned by curator Janine Marchessault for Outer Worlds, with the work of four other artists (Oliver Husain, Lisa Jackson, Kelly Richardson, and Michael Snow) and supported by a Canada Council New Chapter grant, launched in Toronto April 18, 2019 at the Cinesphere IMAX at the closing night of the Images festival, was exhibited in Montreal Fall 2023, as part of "Thinking Allowed" project (Thursday, October 19th, at the Montreal Science Centre IMAX theatre) and next screens at Queen's University in Kingston, March 7, 2024 @ 6:30 pm with a panel following the afternoon of March 8th, 2024.
-During the summer, it will screen at a music festival, Westben, in Northumberland, Ontario (July 17 evening, 2024).
+A large format video art commission, Aerial, an artistic experiment with IMAX technologies, commissioned by curator Janine Marchessault for Outer Worlds, with the work of four other artists (Oliver Husain, Lisa Jackson, Kelly Richardson, and Michael Snow) and supported by a Canada Council New Chapter grant, launched in Toronto April 18, 2019 at the Cinesphere IMAX at the closing night of the Images festival, was exhibited in Montreal Fall 2023, as part of "Thinking Allowed" project (Thursday, October 19th, at the Montreal Science Centre IMAX theatre) and screened at Queen's University in Kingston, March 7, 2024 @ 6:30 pm with a panel following, March 8th, 2024.
+During the summer, it screened at a music festival, Westben, in Northumberland, Ontario (July 17 evening, 2024).

 From 2017 to 2022, she was chair of the Studio Arts Department, in the Faculty of Fine Arts.